We’ve put together a list of potential German Shepherd eye problems your dog or puppy may encounter over their lifetime

 The list contains some eye problems that are thought to be genetic diseases in the German Shepherd breed, and some problems that might be common to all dog breeds.

-We’ve included symptoms/signs of each eye problem, as well as common ways that they have been managed or treated.
+We’ve included symptoms/signs of each eye problem, as well as other useful information.

 Let’s take a closer look!